L-F-A/Adaptive-Triple-Integral/README.md

-A simple c++ class that implements an adaptive normalized integrator in 3d over a cube for functions that are complex.
-For function purely real, more efficient to save a slightly modified version where one changes "dcomplex" by "double", but everything else stay the same.
+A simple C++ class that implements an adaptive normalized integrator in 3d over a cube for functions that are complex.
+For functions purely real, the more efficient approach is to save a slightly modified version where one changes "dcomplex" by "double", but everything else stay the same.

 More precisely it tries to integrate directly